marcosroigdev/ddd-forge/README.md

 **DDD-Forge** is a scaffolding tool for **Domain-Driven Design** and **Hexagonal Architecture** in PHP.
-Generate clean code, bounded contexts, aggregates, value objects, and use cases with a single command.
+Generate contexts, aggregates, repositories, and command handlers with a single command— with Symfony & Laravel support.

 🚧 **Work in Progress** – expect rapid changes.